RedHatInsights/ocp-advisor-frontend/README.md

 ### Running a development server

 1. Install dependencies with `npm install`.
-2. Run development server with `npm run start` then in terminal choose stage and beta or stable environment.
+2. Run development server with `npm run start` then in terminal choose stage and preview or stable environment.
-3. Local version of the application is available at https://stage.foo.redhat.com:1337/preview/openshift/insights/advisor (https://stage.foo.redhat.com:1337/openshift/insights/advisor for the non-beta release).
+3. Local version of the application is available at https://stage.foo.redhat.com:1337/openshift/insights/advisor.

 ### Running in the production environment

-1. Run development server with `npm run start` then in terminal choose prod and beta or stable environment.
+1. Run development server with `npm run start` then in terminal choose prod and preview or stable environment.
-2. Local version of the application is available at https://prod.foo.redhat.com:1337/preview/openshift/insights/advisor (https://prod.foo.redhat.com:1337/openshift/insights/advisor for the non-beta release).
+2. Local version of the application is available at https://prod.foo.redhat.com:1337/openshift/insights/advisor.

 ### Using insights-results-aggregator-mock